isabella232/acp-mobile-sdkdocs/src/pages/documentation/release-notes/index.md

 ### iOS Campaign Standard 3.0.1

 * Fixed an issue with the Campaign message tracking URL being incorrectly built.

-## February 8, 2022

-### Android Identity 1.3.0

-- Added a `device_consent` status parameter when `setAdvertisingIdentifier` is called after ad tracking is enabled/disabled.
-- Added support to handle the MobileCore.resetIdentities() API.
-- Fixes intermittent issue for GetUrlVariables and AppendToUrl APIs when custom Analytics identifiers are being used.
-- Stability improvements for network connections.

-Released with sdk-core version 1.10.0

-## February 7, 2022

-### Android Core 1.10.0

-* Added support for a new API `clearUpdatedConfiguration()`, see Configuration API reference for more details.
-* Added support for optionally capturing event history on the device.
-* Added support for triggering rules engine conditions based on event history.
-* Added public platform support for datastore and UI services.

 ## February 3, 2022